LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/linux/install-ubuntu.md

 ## Install the ASP.NET Core Runtime

-Click the link below, then **select your Ubuntu version** on the combo box at the top of the page and follow the instructions:
+Click the link below, then **select your Ubuntu version** and follow the instructions:

 <br />
 <center>